courting-death/novels/1 to review/ch0312-4omini.md

 "Why are you taking the pillow with you?"
 Yang Kai was speechless.

-"This is the adult's!"
-Bilo turned around angrily, then stormed back, grabbing the bedding as well, "This is also the adult's!"
+"This is the lady's!"
+Bilo turned around angrily, then stormed back, grabbing the bedding as well, "This is also the lady's!"

 She shot Yang Kai a fierce glare before strutting away.